Testing your pressure canner for accuracy

 Be prepared for canning season by making sure your pressure canner gauge is accurate to prevent foodborne illness.

-Do you use a pressure canner to can food?
-Did you know that if you have a dial gauge on your canner that you should have it checked for accuracy?
-Michigan State University Extension offers pressure canner gauge testing so you can check to see if your pressure canner gauge is displaying an accurate pressure reading.
-Without an accurate pressure gauge, you can place those that eat your home canned food at risk for dangerous foodborne illnesses, such as botulism.
+There are two types of pressure canners: weighted gauge and dial gauge.
+Did you know that if you use a dial gauge pressure canner, then it is important to check it annually for accuracy?
+Michigan State University Extension offers pressure canner gauge testing for free at most county locations.
+Without an accurate pressure gauge, you can place those that eat your home-canned food at risk for dangerous foodborne illnesses, such as botulism.

-Many county Extension offices have a pressure canner gauge tester.
-Just bring in your gauge or the canner lid and it can be tested for accuracy.
+To get your gauge tested, first contact your local county MSU Extension office, as you may need to make arrangements with qualified personnel.
+Then bring in your gauge or the canner lid.
 Some gauges can be removed easily, but others can feel like they are cemented to the lid.
 If you can’t remove it, bring the whole lid in, and the testing can be done while the gauge is attached to the lid.
+Most all brands can be tested; one exception is the All American® brand pressure canner.

-If your gauge is off by more than 2 pounds of pressure (psi), your gauge is not accurate and the food you are processing may not be cooked thoroughly or processed accurately.
-The next step would be to send the gauge in to the manufacturer who can replace it.
+If your gauge is off by more than two pounds of pressure (psi), your gauge is not accurate.
+This means the food you are processing may not be cooked thoroughly or processed accurately.
+In this situation, the gauge must be sent to the manufacturer who can replace it.
 Your local MSU Extension office can also inspect the lid for proper seals and vents.
-You may want to contact the local office before bringing it in to find out if there is a tester in your county and when an educator will be in your county to do the inspection.

 Weighted gauges use a weight that causes the loud “jiggle” sound that most people commonly associate with home canned foods.
-The weighted gauges do not need to be calibrated but should be evaluated for cracked gaskets and clogged steam vents.
+Weighted gauges do not need to be calibrated but should always be evaluated for cracked gaskets and clogged steam vents before use.

-It is best to do this test annually, at the beginning of the summer, before you need to use the canner.
-Don’t wait until the last minute to bring it in, as you need to allow for time for sending in the gauge if necessary.
-MSU Extension has resources on food preservation, including pressure canning, and recommends following tested recipes and safe food handling when preserving food.
+It is best to do this test annually, for example in the spring, or before you need to use the canner.
+Don’t wait until the last minute to test it as you need to allow time for sending in the gauge if necessary.
+MSU Extension also has resources on food preservation, including pressure canning, and recommends following tested recipes and safe food handling when preserving food.